- American Physical Society Sites

 Percentage of underrepresented racial and ethnic minorities (URM) in physics compared to the percentage of URMs in the U.S. college age population

-Percentage of bachelor’s degrees granted to men and women of various races/ethnicities
+Average percent of bachelor’s degrees granted to men and women for various races and ethnicities

 Percentage of physics bachelor’s and doctoral degrees awarded to various races/ethnicities